pwkraft/ideal-points/paper/ideal_draft.md

 % Peter DeScioli[^contact1]; Patrick Kraft[^contact2]
 % this draft: \today

 [^note]: Draft in preparation for the 2015 Annual Conference of the Midwest Political Science Association, comments welcome!
-Code and manuscript is available on GitHub:
+The manuscript and simulation code are available on GitHub: <https://github.com/pwkraft/ideal-points>.
-[^contact1]: Peter DeScioli is an Assistant Professor in political science at Stony Brook University (pdescioli@gmail.com).
+[^contact1]: Peter DeScioli is an Assistant Professor in political science at Stony Brook University (<pdescioli@gmail.com>).
-[^contact2]: Patrick Kraft is a Ph.D. student in political science at Stony Brook University (patrick.kraft@stonybrook.edu).
+[^contact2]: Patrick Kraft is a Ph.D. student in political science at Stony Brook University (<patrick.kraft@stonybrook.edu>).

 \doublespacing